openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Additional Notes
 ----------------
-1) Throughout the Sahara UI, you will find that if you try to delete an object that you will not be able to delete it if another object depends on it.
+1) Throughout the sahara UI, you will find that if you try to delete an object that you will not be able to delete it if another object depends on it.
    An example of this would be trying to delete a Job Template that has an existing Job.
 In order to be able to delete that job, you would first need to delete any Job Templates that relate to that job.

-2) In the examples above, we mention adding your username/password for the Swift Data Sources.
-It should be noted that it is possible to configure Sahara such that the username/password credentials are *not* required.
+2) In the examples above, we mention adding your username/password for the swift Data Sources.
+It should be noted that it is possible to configure sahara such that the username/password credentials are *not* required.
 For more information on that, please refer to: :doc:`Sahara Advanced Configuration Guide <../userdoc/advanced.configuration.guide>`

 Launching a cluster via the Cluster Creation Guide
 --------------------------------------------------
-1) Under the Data Processing group, choose "Guides" and then click on the "Cluster Creation Guide" button.
+1) Under the Data Processing group, choose "Clusters" and then click on the "Clusters" tab.
+The "Cluster Creation Guide" button is above that table.
+   Click on it.

 2) Click on the "Choose Plugin" button then select the cluster type from the Plugin Name dropdown and choose your target version.
 When done, click